-In February, 2007, he filed for the Republican nomination for President of the United States with the goal of showing that someone with an average background—having little money—could do reasonably well against those who were nationally known and had many millions of dollars.
+In February 2007, he filed for the Republican nomination for President of the United States to show that someone with an average background—having little money—could do reasonably well against those who were nationally known and had many millions of dollars.
 And if things fell well into place for him, maybe much better than reasonably well.

-In the 2008 Iowa Caucuses Senator John McCain placed fourth; Wuensche placed tenth.
-In the New Hampshire Primary John McCain won; Wuensche placed tenth—three places behind Congressman Duncan Hunter who spent $2.5 million plus having a year of national television exposure in the media and the debates.
-Wuensche defeated Congressman Thomas Tancredo, Senator Sam Brownback, Governor Tommy Thompson, and Governor James Gilmore, all who quit before the Iowa Caucuses.
+In the 2008 Iowa Caucuses, Senator John McCain placed fourth; Wuensche placed tenth.
+In the New Hampshire Primary, John McCain won; Wuensche placed tenth—three places behind Congressman Duncan Hunter, who spent $2.5 million plus having a year of national television exposure in the media and the debates.
+Wuensche defeated Congressman Thomas Tancredo, Senator Sam Brownback, Governor Tommy Thompson, and Governor James Gilmore, all of who quit before the Iowa Caucuses.
 Tancredo had spent as much as $7,000,000 on the race.
 In directly meeting over 6,000 small business owners face to face in 242 towns and cities in Iowa and New Hampshire over a total of 100 days, as a political entrepreneur Wuensche had spent a total of $36,159.